 The story of Anne Frank is one that is known the world over; an emblematic personal account of the Holocaust that is now preserved at the Anne Frank House.
-Born in Germany, Anne Frank moved to Amsterdam, where she spent the majority of her truncated life, upon the advent of the Nazi Regime.
-Spurred by the German occupation of the Netherlands, and the subsequent persecution of Jewish community, Anne went into hiding with her family on July 6, 1942.
-The family sought refuge in a series of concealed rooms hidden behind a bookcase in the building where her father worked.
-Here, they lived in isolation for over two years with the help of sympathetic aids until they were discovered by the Gestapo in 1944, just a few months before the fall of the Nazi regime.
-Over the course of these two years, Anne maintained a diary detailing life in the Annex, her hopes, and dreams; a moving account that was eventually published by her father.
-Although the German occupants removed all the furniture from the Anne Frank House when the inhabitants were detained in 1944, films and other sources, including Anne's diary, present a vivid picture of what life was like during those trying times.
+Spurred by the German occupation of the Netherlands, and the subsequent persecution of the Jewish community, Anne went into hiding with her family on July 6, 1942.
+Over the course of two years, Anne maintained a diary detailing life in the Annex, that was eventually published by her father.
+Although there aren't many memorabilia, films and other sources, including Anne's diary, present a vivid picture of what life was like during those times.
 The museum opened on May 3, 1960, and the enormous visitors' center was constructed in the 1980s.

 Many internationally-acclaimed artists have performed at Paradiso, formerly a church.
 It features a spacious dance floor and a balcony offering excellent views of the surrounding balustrade.
 Every week, this venue hosts different bands in action, from regional musicians to world-famous artists like the Rolling Stones.
 Occasionally, the stage on the first floor is reserved for smaller indie bands that draw an eclectic crowd of locals and tourists.